telerik/ajax-docs/controls/chart/how-to/extend-displayable-area-yaxis-data.md

 ---
 title: Extend the Displayable Area for YAxis Data
-page_title: How to Extend the Displayable Area for YAxis Data | UI for ASP.NET AJAX Documentation
+page_title: How to Extend the Displayable Area for YAxis Data
-description: How to Extend the Displayable Area for YAxis Data
+description: Check our Web Forms article about How to Extend the Displayable Area for YAxis Data.
 slug: chart/how-to/extend-displayable-area-yaxis-data
 tags: how to, extend, area, yaxis, data
 published: True